fuhsjr00/bug.n/doc/Default_hotkeys.md

 the master area by Y. Minimum of 1 (only for the "tile" layout).

 `#+Left::View_setLayoutProperty("GapWidth", 0, -2)`
 > Decrease the gap between windows in "monocle" and "tile" layout.
+You may also set an absolute value for the gap width by using the first parameter, e. g.
+`View_setLayoutProperty(GapWidth, 0, 0)` will eliminate the gap and
+`View_setLayoutProperty(GapWidth, 20, 0)` will set it to 20px.

 `#+Right::View_setLayoutProperty("GapWidth", 0, +2)`
 > Increase the gap between windows in "monocle" and "tile" layout.